 - The pesticide signal word will appear on the pesticide label.
-It provides information about the acute risks of the pesticide to people. - o DANGER/POISON: Highly toxic-less than a teaspoon can kill an adult. - o DANGER: Highly toxic-pesticide can cause severe eye and/or skin injury. - WARNING: Moderately toxic-2 tablespoons or less can kill an adult. - o CAUTION: Slightly toxic-1 oz or more is required to kill an adult.
+It provides information about the acute risks of the pesticide to people. - o DANGER/POISON: Highly toxic less than a teaspoon can kill an adult. - o DANGER: Highly toxic pesticide can cause severe eye and/or skin injury. - o WARNING: Moderately toxic two tablespoons or less can kill an adult. - o CAUTION: Slightly toxic an ounce or more is required to kill an adult.